farhiongit/message-in-the-bottle/README.md

       Anyhow, this condition (returned value equal to 0) should be handled by the senders (which should stop the transmission of any data to the bottle).

-- In other cases, `BOTTLE_FILL` sends the message in the bottle and returns 1.
+- In other cases, `bottle_send` sends the message in the bottle and returns 1.

-Therefore `BOTTLE_FILL` returns 1 if a message has been successfully sent in the bottle, 0 otherwise.
+Therefore `bottle_send` returns 1 if a message has been successfully sent in the bottle, 0 otherwise.

 #### Resources management